ucajalrc/MSCS_634_Lab_4/Readme.md

 # **1. Purpose of the Lab**

 The purpose of this lab was to develop and compare multiple regression models using the Diabetes dataset from scikit-learn.
-The lab explored how different regression approaches—Simple Linear Regression, Multiple Linear Regression, Ridge Regression, and Lasso Regression—perform when predicting a continuous outcome (disease progression).
+The lab explored how different regression approaches which are Simple Linear Regression, Multiple Linear Regression, Ridge Regression, and Lasso Regression, perform when predicting a continuous outcome (disease progression).

 The assignment emphasized: